Built for Response, Not Just Detection

 Comparison reflects the operational capabilities of the FlowGuard platform against the behavior typical of notification-only leak-detection systems in the multifamily space.

-5-Year Cost Comparison — 200 Units
+Illustrative 5-Year Cost — 200 Units

 FlowGuard (Own the hardware)

-Monthly fees (5 years)$72,000
+Monitoring fees (5 years)$72,000

 Typical HaaS (Own nothing)